xj2193/sf_uploader/README.md

 |:------------|:------------|:------------|
 |AIEXZ0004    |P000000012   |EXES000347   |

+## Instruction to Run the Scripts
-please run the below sript in your shell to install all the packages
+please run the below script in your shell to install all the packages
 ```python
 $ pip install -r requirements.txt
 ```

-## Others...